greenelab/deep-review/sections/06_discussion.md

 @tag:Xu2015_show].
 Deming et al. [@tag:Deming2016_genetic] applied the attention mechanism to models trained on genomic sequence.
 Attention mechanisms provide insight into the model's decision-making process by revealing which portions of the input are used by different outputs.
+Singh et al.
+[@tag:Singh2017_attentivechrome] uses a hierarchy of attention layers to locate important genome positions and signals for predicting gene expression from histone modifications.
 In the clinical domain, Choi et al.
 [@tag:Choi2016_retain] leveraged attention mechanisms to highlight which aspects of a patient's medical history were most relevant for making diagnoses.
 Choi et al. [@tag:Choi2016_gram] later extended this work to take into account the